jpirnat/dex/README.md

 The main implementation of Porydex only imports the official Smogon and VGC formats.
 If you want to run a clone of Porydex that focuses on (for example) LC or CAP, you can!
 Just edit the database accordingly.

-## Other

-This README is a work in progress.
-I know I still need contributing guidelines and a license statement.
-For now, use your best judgement.